dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-environment-variables.md

 **Setting environment variables at the project and environment level**

 To set environment variables at the project and environment level, head over to the Environments section in your main navigation pane.
 You'll see a view to list all your environments and a view to set and update environment variables.
-Make sure you're in environment variable view.
+Make sure you're in the environment variable view.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/Environment Variables/Environment Variables.gif" title="Environment variables tab"/>